Method used: Selective word study from the Old Testament.

 Gen 12:9.10.
 “So Abraham journeyed, going on still toward the South (Negeb).
 Now there was a famine in the land, and Abraham went down to Egypt – – -.”

-The Negeb in Judah and the country of Egypt are situated at two different locations and refer not to the same area in this text.
+The Negeb in Judah and the country of Egypt are situated at two different locations and do not refer to the same area in this text.

 Gen 20:1 “And Abraham journeyed from there to the South (Negeb), and dwelt between Kadesh and Shur, and stayed I Gerar.”